impress/impress.js/README.md

 EXPLORE THE CODE IN WEB IDE
 ---------------------------
-Click on the link below to view the code in a Web IDE.
-You can then edit and run it from Tools->Preview->Project.
+Click on the button below to view the code in a Web IDE.
+Feel free to edit the code then run it from Tools->Preview->Project.

 [![IDE](https://codio-public.s3.amazonaws.com/sharing/demo-in-ide.png)](https://codio.com/p/create/?from_github=bartaz/impress.js)